ruuddrummen/react-signal-forms/README.md

 })
 ```

-> **Note.** For now there are only a few extensions, configuration options and rules.
+> ℹ️ For now there are only a few extensions, configuration options and rules.
 More will be coming, and you will also be able create and plugin your own.
 More on that in [Extensions](#extensions).

 Add the `useFieldSignals` hook to your inputs: